How

 riding an illegally registered Chang Jiang 750

-is real and the actual owner may make claims for
+know the registration is real and the actual owner

-the insurance.
+may make claims for the insurance.

 There